Caesarsage/iac-with-terraform-aws/README.md

-# Ubuntu and apache2 instance on aws wth terraform
+# Ubuntu and apache2 instance on aws with terraform

 ## Steps